 The AI/ML Security Assessment Framework is a serverless, multi-account security assessment solution for AWS AI/ML workloads.
-It performs 52 core security checks across Amazon Bedrock, Amazon SageMaker AI, and Amazon Bedrock AgentCore, with an optional 64-check Financial Services GenAI risk assessment, generating interactive HTML reports with findings and remediation guidance.
+It performs 71 core security checks across Amazon Bedrock, Amazon SageMaker AI, and Amazon Bedrock AgentCore, plus 27 always-on Agentic AI Security checks, with optional 64-check Financial Services GenAI risk and 12-check OWASP Top 10 for LLM assessments, generating interactive HTML reports with findings and remediation guidance.

-1-aiml-security-member-roles.yaml)AIMLSecurityMemberRole to all target accounts2-aiml-security-codebuild.yaml)MultiAccountCodeBuildRole with cross-account access permissionsMultiAccountListOverrideAIMLSecurityMemberRole in each target accountenableFinServ from the deployment parametersample-aiml-security-assessment/
+1-aiml-security-member-roles.yaml)AIMLSecurityMemberRole to all target accounts2-aiml-security-codebuild.yaml)MultiAccountCodeBuildRole with cross-account access permissionsMultiAccountListOverrideAIMLSecurityMemberRole in each target accountenableFinServ and enableOWASP from the deployment parameterssample-aiml-security-assessment/

 ├── aiml-security-assessment/